Skhmt/tapic/README.md

 ### To Do

-* Fix Community block in pingAPI when Dallas fixes the Twitch API
+* Fix Community updates in pingAPI when Dallas fixes the Twitch API
 * Transition whispers from irc/ws to pub/sub
 * Finish Communities
 * Finish Channel Feed